cult-of-coders/grapher/docs/index.md

 # Table of Contents

 Let's learn Grapher.
-It's easy, we made a lot of effort to make it this way.
-It's time to change the way you think about your data.
+It's quite easy and it's time to change the way you think about your data.

-Before we dive into Grapher you need to know to fundamentals of Meteor:
+Before we dive into Grapher you need to know to fundamentals of Meteor, but not mandatory, you can learn the principles either way.

 - http://www.meteor-tuts.com/chapters/1/intro.html
 - http://docs.meteor.com/api/collections.html